AymenNacer/Real-time-Face-Recognition-by-OpenCV/README.md

 # Real-time Face Recognition by OpenCV

-Real-time Face Recognition by OpenCV package and Python, it detects faces through your webcam
+(Smart Methods Internship) Real-time Face Recognition by OpenCV package and Python, it detects faces through your webcam

 To run the face recognizer: